 While Game of Thrones is a cultural phenomenon, it is also very clearly intended for a mature audience.
 Even though the show’s fandom assuredly includes some Methodists, there have been moments throughout that have rightly given viewers, religious or not, pause.

 Of course, the same might be said of the quadrennial meeting United Methodists call General Conference.
-Billed as a “global church gathering” accompanied with celebratory displays of worship and recognitions of Connectional work, this meeting of the denomination’s “top legislative body” can also be a babelesque confusion of cultures, values, and theology.
+Billed as a “global church gathering” accompanied with celebratory displays of worship and recognition of Connectional work, this meeting of the denomination’s “top legislative body” can also be a babelesque confusion of cultures, values, and theology.
 The $10.5 million price tag for this church gathering, given the elusiveness of substantive results, also gives many pause.

-On paper, or on screen, George R. R. Martin’s fantasy should bear little resemblance to the actions of any body representing Christ to the world.
+On paper, or on screen, George R. R. Martin’s fantasy should bear little resemblance to the actions of anybody representing Christ to the world.
 But as I’ve watched the show, I’ve often been reminded of our connectional struggles with each other at and around General Conference.
-So much–too much–of what we disagree upon is set in terms of battle against, of winners and losers.
+So much–too much–of what we disagree upon is set in terms of a battle against, of winners and losers.
 Our language preemptively accepts the proposition that we are not of one flesh, it cedes that we can cleanly win while another feels real loss or pain.

 While there is a certain amount of hyperbole in much of what follows, each of these narrative parallels between this stark world of ice and fire and our work together at General Conference is also deeply troubling.